-Article 27.
-To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$15,000 or any other sum, to prepare a portion of Noyes School land or any other Town owned land for the parking of School Buses.
+School bus parking area To see if the Town will vote to raise and appropriate or otherwise provide the sum of \$15,000 or any other sum, to prepare a portion of Noyes School land or any other Town owned land for the PARKING OF SCHOOL BUSES.

 Pass any vote or take any action relative thereto.
 Submitted by the Board of Selectmen.